Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 ~ Apple-Themed Gift Basket ~

-A fun thing to include in a food gift basket is homemade jams & Preserves.
-Favorites are:
+A fun thing to include in a food gift basket is homemade jams & preserves.
+Our favorites are:

 Homemade Pear Preserves.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader

-Since we have a small apiary, I typically have a supply of beeswax.
-One year for Christmas we decided to make beeswax lip balm for our grandbabies.
+One year we decided to make beeswax lip balm for our grandbabies.

 Homemade beeswax lip balm.
 Here's a list of homemade Christmas gift ideas.
 Don't wait - get started NOW for a homemade Christmas you and your family will LOVE! #TexasHomesteader